EB-5 Green Card Timeline from China in 2026: How Long Does It Actually Take?

 Before any timeline makes sense, you need to understand the split between reserved and unreserved EB-5 categories.

 The unreserved EB-5 category (formerly the only category) had one shared global visa pool.
 China filed the most petitions for years, exhausted the annual quota, and built up a massive backlog.
 The May 2026 Visa Bulletin shows a Final Action Date of September 22, 2016, for China in the unreserved category.
 If you invest in an unreserved project today, you would be waiting behind investors who filed ten years ago.
-Realistic timeline to conditional green card: twelve to fifteen years.
+The visa backlog alone is roughly a decade, before petition, NVC, and consular processing.

 The EB-5 Reform and Integrity Act of 2022 (RIA) created reserved set-asides: 20% of annual EB-5 visas for Rural Targeted Employment Areas, 10% for High Unemployment Areas (HUA), and 2% for Infrastructure projects.
 These categories have their own visa pools, separate from the unreserved backlog.
 As of May 2026, all three reserved categories are "Current" for China — meaning no backlog, no waiting list.